c4spar/deno-cliffy/ansi/README.md

 ## ❯ Usage

-The ansi module exports an `ansi` and a `tty` object which have chainable methods and properties for generating and writing ansi escape sequences. `ansi` and `tty` have allmost the same properties and methods.`ansi` generates and returns an ansi string, and `tty` writes the generated ansi escape sequence directly to stdout.

-Both objects can be also invoked as method to create a new instance from itself.

 ### Ansi

-Returns generated ansi escape sequences.
+The ansi module exports an `ansi` object with chainable methods and properties for generating ansi escape sequence strings.
+The last property must be invoked as a method to generate the ansi string.

 ```typescript
 import { ansi } from "https://deno.land/x/cliffy/ansi/ansi.ts";